-- 1. A request to visit another law school must include the law school's name and contact information and the proposed course of study.
-A student is not eligible to submit a request to visit another law school unless the student is in good academic standing as defined in § XVI.A.1 of this handbook and has completed all first-year required courses as defined in § XIII.A. - 2.
-The Associate Dean for Academic Affairs shall, in his or her sole discretion, determine whether to grant a student request pursuant to subpart B.1 of this section.
-Credits earned during the visit shall not be used to fulfill any required courses described in § XIII of this handbook, including the upper-level writing requirement in § XIII.C or the experiential learning requirement in § XIII.D.
-Rather, such credits shall count only as elective credits towards the 90-credit graduation requirement. - 3.
-Within three (3) months of completing an approved program at another law school, the student must submit an official transcript from the other law school's registrar to the Associate Dean for Academic Affairs. - 4.
-No more than six hours of credit from another law school will be awarded.
-The student must earn a "C" or better any course taken at another law school to obtain credit at the School of Law. - 5.
-Grades of "C" or above will be recorded as a "P" on the student's law school transcript.
-The grades earned from courses taken at other law schools will not count towards the student's cumulative GPA at the School of Law. - 6.
-The provisions described in this subpart apply only to students already enrolled at the School of Law who are seeking to visit other schools.
-They do not affect to the transfer policies set forth in subpart A of this section.
+- A request to visit another law school must include the law school's name and contact information and the proposed course of study.
+A student is not eligible to submit a request to visit another law school unless the student is in good academic standing and has completed all first-year required courses. - 2) The Associate Dean for Academic Affairs shall, in his or her sole discretion, determine whether to grant a student request.
+Credits earned during the visit shall not be used to fulfill any required courses including the upper-level writing requirement or the experiential learning requirement.
+Rather, such credits shall count only as elective credits towards the 90-credit graduation requirement. - 3) Within three (3) months of completing an approved program at another law school, the student must submit an official transcript from the other law school's registrar to the Associate Dean for Academic Affairs. - 4) No more than six hours of credit from another law school will be awarded.
+The student must earn a "C" or better any course taken at another law school to obtain credit at the School of Law. - 5) Grades of "C" or above will be recorded as a "P" on the student's law school transcript.
+The grades earned from courses taken at other law schools will not count towards the student's cumulative GPA at the School of Law. - 6) The provisions described in this subpart apply only to students already enrolled at the School of Law who are seeking to visit other schools.
+They do not affect to the transfer policies set forth below.